Cstratton-brown/Torn-Display-Checker/README.md

 # Torn-Display-Checker
-Javascript code to check the quantities of specific items in a users display case in the game Torn by calling on the Torn API and to output the amount of specific items to a google spreadsheet
+Javascript function to be used with a google sheets spreadsheet to automate the tracking of plushies and flowers within your display case for the online browser based game Torn.
+The code checks all user displays based of the user IDs entered into the script and then returns the name and amount of each flower and plushie that is contained within the display case and then inputs the quantaty values into a spreadsheet.